Omigosh, Zapier is amazing! It lets you connect practically any web service to any other web service. It seriously feels like magic.

 Contact Form 7 to Hubspot or Salesforce?
 Zapierrrrrr!

 Let’s get started!

-A form embedded on one of your pages.
+Contact Form 7 (CF7) plugin installed, activated and embedded on one of your pages.

 Zapier paid account

 Here’s how to connect your Contact Form 7 form to Zapier when you’re hosting on Strattic:

 1. Create a form with CF7 (learn more about supported CF7 features on Strattic here)

 2. Log in to your Zapier account (or create a new one)